balancer/docs/docs/reference/contracts/rate-providers.md

         tokenIndexOut = 0,
         tokenAmountIn = 49980000000000000000
     )
 => (49954807369169689518)

 ```

-more details on this specific transaction can be found [here](https://etherscan.io/tx/0x67f477517acf6e0c91ec7997e665ca25d2806da060af30272876742584f0aa21).
+more details on this specific transaction can be found [here.](https://etherscan.io/tx/0x67f477517acf6e0c91ec7997e665ca25d2806da060af30272876742584f0aa21)

 ::: note scaling
 Bear in mind that the tokens used for demonstration in these examples all have 18 decimals and Balancer natively uses 18 decimals for internal accounting.
 If tokens have different decimals, the scaled balances scale with the tokens decimals as well.

 :::

-## Rate Providers being used to collect yieldFees for WeightedPools
+## Yield Fee

 Rate providers play a crucial role in determining whether yield fees are charged during pool joins and exits.
-The pool's `_athRateProduct` and it dynamically calculated `rateProduct` are key factors that determine this.
+The pool's `_athRateProduct` and its dynamically calculated `rateProduct` are key factors that determine this.

 `rateProduct` is calculated as the weighted product of all current rates:
-## Yield Fees for WeightedPools
+###  Yield Fees for WeightedPools
 | Token                    |  Weight          |  rate           |
 | -----------              | -----------      |  -----------    |
 | A (yield bearing)        |       0.3        | 1.01            |